itsnayabsd/website/_posts/me/2017-01-01-blog-ranking.md

 *Branded* keywords are brand specifice. ex: HP laptop.
 People are not interested in other brands.

 *Long tail* keywords are long and specific. ex: Gaming laptops under $500.
-70% of searches on search engines are ling tail keywords.
+70% of searches on search engines are long tail keywords.
 For new website build these keywords.
 #### Keyword research
 A perfect keyword for starters would be getting about 1000 searches per month, and have a low competition.